ShelbyTV/iOS-Guidelines/README.md

 - keren-master
 - dan-master

-Each developer should always work on their personal-master branch.

 #### > n+1 branches
-If a new feature is being developed, and the developer doesn't feel comfortable working on their personal branch, they should create a new branch.
-The branch's name should simply be the name of the feature.
+- If a new feature is being developed, and the developer doesn't feel comfortable working on their personal-master branch, they should create a new branch.
+- The branch's name should simply be the name of the feature.

-#### Committing
+### Committing
-Commit code often.
+- Commit code frequnetly.
+- Make sure your commits are descriptive

 ### Merging